Jakeler/Jakeler.github.io/_posts/2019-02-24-openwrt-collectd-influx.md

 - Optional/Recommended: Grafana Installation for Visualization

 I used the latest openWRT snapshot as time of writing, collectd 5.8.1-3 and influxDB 1.7.4.

+Following i cover the direct setup from command line, alternatively it is also possible to install the luci-app-statistics package and then configure it over the WebUI, this pulls RRDtool as dependency though, which is actually not required for this purpose.
+Overall this would require about double of the flash space, so i would not recommend it.

 ### OpenWRT collectd setup
 Connect per SSH and run the following commands.